AadiCJ/dashGame/README.md

 This is a personal project made mostly by me — development, and testing.
 I’m using it to level up my game dev skills and explore what Godot can do.
-The levels are all designed by my girlfriend.
+The levels are all designed by my girlfriend (except the tutorial ones).
+(none of which I have yet implemented, but I will soon enough)

 ## Asset Credit

 Character, Background and Tile assets taken from [kenny.nl](https://kenney.nl/assets)

 ---

 ## Features (Completed)

+### Yes this is a complete list of ALL the features

 - You can move
 - You can dash (wow)
-- You can move around and jump
+- You can jump
 - You can die (...)
 - You can climb ladders
 - You can move through levels
+- You can climb walls
+- You can take fall damage

 ---

 ## Features (TODO)

 - Enemies
+- Coins

 ### If I have time

 - Powerups
 - Levels
 - Skill Tree